General Catalyst: Healthcare fund

 In 2021, General Catalyst raised $600 million for a new Health Assurance Fund.

 In July 2022, the firm raised an additional $670 million.
 The money is invested in healthcare businesses.
-General Catalyst has been the most active investor in healthcare since the beginning of 2020.
+General Catalyst was the most active VC investor between 2020 and October 2023, according to Pitchbook.

 In October 2023, the company announced plans to acquire a health system and "then use it as a proving ground for technology that its portfolio companies sell, including generative artificial intelligence-powered solutions applied to health care problems."

 General Catalyst spent $485 million to purchase Summa Health and convert a non-profit health network into for-profit.